Covariant return type

-In object-oriented programming, a covariant return type of a method is one that can be replaced by a "narrower" type when the method is overridden in a subclass.
+In object-oriented programming, a covariant return type of a method is one that can be replaced by a "narrower" (derived) type when the method is overridden in a subclass.
 A notable language in which this is a fairly common paradigm is C++.

 C# supports return type covariance as of version 9.0.
 Covariant return types have been (partially) allowed in the Java language since the release of JDK5.0, so the following example wouldn't compile on a previous release:// Classes used as return types: